The Bankrate promise

 Why we picked it: If Southwest is your go-to airline, then the Southwest Rapid Rewards® Priority Credit Card will likely benefit you next time you’re at the airport.
 For up to four times per year, you’ll be able to upgrade your boarding at no cost (depending on availability), providing another level of ease to your next flight.

 Plus, you’ll earn 3X points on Southwest purchases; 2X points on Southwest Rapid Rewards hotel and car rental partners; 2X points on local transit, commuting (including rideshares) and internet, cable, phone and select streaming services; and 1X points on all other purchases.
-You can also earn 75,000 points after spending $3,000 within the first three months of account opening, making this card a great addition to your wallet if you have an upcoming Southwest trip to plan.
+You can also earn 50,000 bonus points after spending $1,000 on purchases in the first 3 months from account opening.
+Making this card a great addition to your wallet if you have an upcoming Southwest trip to plan.

 - Four upgraded boardings a year (depending on availability)